replicatedhq/help-center/content/docs/swarm/getting-started/docker-registries.md

 Additionally, Replicated supports private images hosted in other registries including Docker Hub, Quay.io and more.
 Currently, Replicated does not support private images in Amazon Elastic Container Registry because of the short-lived auth scheme in use.

 To use private images from an external registry, you need to add the registry via the Vendor website.
 The guide for [integrating a third party registry](/docs/kb/developer-resources/third-party-registries) explains this in further detail.
+You'll also need to [declare](#declaring-images) any external registry images in an `images` section in your Replicated YAML.

+{{< linked_headline "Declaring Images" >}}

+To include images in your application, you'll need to add them to your YAML as follows.

-All images included in your Swarm application must be specified in the `images` section of your YAML in order to be included in the airgap bundle your customer will download and install.
+All public and private images included in your Swarm application must be specified in this `images` section of your YAML in order to be included in the airgap bundle your customer will download and install.

 ```yaml
 images: